JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - `\n` is an escape sequence/new line.
 THis is the old way of creating a new line, however you can now create a new line with back ticks, just by starting a new line in the code.

 JavaScript interacts with HTML via DOM (Document Object Model).
 This is a tree of objects that represents the HTML.
 To do this you can use the `document` object and to find specific elements you would use the `querySelector()` which takes a CSS selector as an argument, and returns the first element that matches the selector.

 - E.g. (to find the h1 element): `let h1 = document.querySelector("h1");`
 - The above should be encased in a string i.e. for an ID: "#h1".
+- The `.textContent` property sets the text content of an element and all of its descendants.
+The `.innerText` property only sets the text content of visible elements of all of the element's descendants. `.textContent` is usually faster.
 - You can use the `.onclick` property to determine what something does on the click of a mouse.
 - Example: `button.onclick = myFunction;`
 - The `innerText` property controls the text that appears in the HTML.
 I.e. if the ID was #info -